shijistar/jsoneo/README.md

 A powerful JSON enhancement library that supports all JSON primitives, Date, RegExp, Symbol, Functions, Map, Set, TypedArray and much more!
 Almost everything in JavaScript.

-Write once.
-Run in Jest and e2e.
+> Write once.
+Run unit testing in Node and Browsers.

-A perfect partner for unit testing, which allowing `Jest` and `e2e` tests to share one copy of test suite.
-Please check more details in the [enum-plus](https://github.com/shijistar/enum-plus) project.
+A perfect partner for unit testing, which allowing `Node.js` (or others) and `e2e` tests to share one copy of test suite.
+Please check more details in the [enum-plus](https://github.com/shijistar/enum-plus/blob/master/test/engines/index.ts) project.

-This library is extracted from [enum-plus](https://github.com/shijistar/enum-plus).
+This project was extracted from [enum-plus](https://github.com/shijistar/enum-plus).
+It was designed to serialize `Enum` objects from Browser to Node.js, so that the same test suites in `Jest` can be reused in `Playwright` e2e tests.
+We don't have to duplicate our test logic in the two testing frameworks.
+This project was also previously named _[serialize-everything.js](https://github.com/shijistar/serialize-everything.js)_

 ## Features